 Health Care Reform

-Now that the Affordable Care Act has made health care reform the law of the land, federal and state policymakers are designing plans to build health insurance marketplaces and bring the immediate benefits of the law to individuals.
+The latest open enrollment period to sign up for a health insurance plan under the Affordable Care Act ended on February 15, 2015.
 Below, you can find out more about NCLR’s advocacy efforts to expand access to coverage and care for Latinos and information about how the law will affect Latinos.

 Health Insurance Marketplace Opens Doors

-On October 1, millions of Americans will be able to purchase health insurance from the new marketplace set up as part of the Affordable Care Act.
+On November 15, millions of Americans will be able to renew or purchase for the first time health insurance from the new marketplace set up as part of the Affordable Care Act.
 In 2012, Latinos made up one-third of the total uninsured population in the United States.
 Conservative estimates note that nearly six million nonelderly Hispanics will gain access to coverage through this marketplace and the expansion of Medicaid in the first years of full implementation of the law.

 |Estimate what coverage might cost you with this tool developed by the Kaiser Family Foundation.|